natenka/pyneng-book-en/docs/source/book/06_control_structures/2_for.rst

 for
 ---

 Very often the same action should be performed for a set of the same data type.
-For example, convert all strings in the list to uppercase.
+For example, convert all strings in list to uppercase.
 Python uses ``for`` loop for such purposes.

-Loop **for** iterates elements of specified sequence and performs the actions specified for each element.
+Loop **for** iterates elements of specified sequence and performs actions specified for each element.

 Examples of sequences of elements that can be iterated by **for**: